Oveta Culp Hobby: Personal life and family

 In 1931, she married William P. Hobby, an editor and future owner of the Houston Post, who served as the 27th governor of Texas from 1917 to 1921.
 They had two children together.
 She took a position on the editorial staff at the Post.
 In ensuing years she became the newspaper's executive vice president, then its president, ultimately becoming its publisher and co-owner with her husband.
 In 1938, upon becoming vice president of the newspaper, she gave greater prominence to women's news.

 Hobby and her husband were both Southern Democrats, but soon became dissatisfied with the party throughout the 1930s.
 They believed Franklin D. Roosevelt's social programs overextended their original intent.
 After World War II, Hobby tried to sway Democratic voters to swing Republican for presidential nominees by establishing many statewide organizations.

 She died of a stroke in 1995, in Houston, and was buried at Glenwood Cemetery.

 Her son William P. Hobby, Jr., served as the 37th lieutenant governor of Texas from 1973 to 1991, the longest serving in that position.
+Unlike his parents, who had become Republicans in the 1930s, William Jr. is a Democrat.
 Her daughter Jessica was married to Henry E. Catto, Jr., the former United States Ambassador to Great Britain and was an activist for environmental causes and for the Democratic Party.
 Hobby's grandson Paul Hobby narrowly lost the election for comptroller of Texas to Carole Strayhorn in the 1998 general election.